 Turmeric (especially curcumin) may be helpful in degenerative neurological diseases such as Alzheimer’s.
 Curcumin may slow blood-brain progression, however, more study is needed on this topic.

-Turmeric and curcumin is a safe and effective treatment to increase BDNF (brain-derived neurotrophic factor) levels in the brain.
+curcumin is a safe and effective treatment to increase BDNF (brain-derived neurotrophic factor) levels in the brain.
 There is also some evidence that curcumin may boost the brain’s neurotransmitters serotonin and dopamine.
 However, this requires further research in humans.

 Strengthening the Immune system